 Some drummers like to use specific tuning patterns from one tension rod to the next.
 A popular example of this is the Star Pattern Tuning Technique.

-Other drummers like using a drum tuner like a Drum Dial.
+Other drummers like using a Drum Dial Drum Tuner.
 A drum tuner can help you achieve accurate tuning and make the process of tuning your drums much easier.

 Again, be sure to check out my video above about how I tune my drums.
 I think you’ll find it’s the easiest and quickest way to get a great drum sound.